Skip to main content

 Deep Chandi Taal (14 Beats) with Aad Layakari - Tabla Theka

-Welcome to my Tabla Theka blog.
-Unlock Rudra Taal: The Rare 11-Beat Cycle Introduction to Rudra Taal Rudra taal is a significant and relatively uncommon taal (rhythmic cycle) in Hindustani classical music.
+Welcome to the Tabla Theka blog, your trusted resource for learning tabla.
+An Introduction to Rudra Taal Rudra Taal is a significant and relatively uncommon taal (rhythmic cycle) in Hindustani classical music.
 It is a complex cycle of 11 matras (beats), which places it in the vishamapadi (asymmetrical) category of taals.
 Due to its profound and majestic character, Rudra Taal is often performed in Vilambit (slow) and Madhya (medium) laya.
 This taal's depth and gravity give it a special place in classical performances, particularly in Khyal singing and instrumental music.
-Taal Structure Rudra Taal's 11 matras are uniquely divided into eleven sections of one beat each.
-It has a complex pattern of 8 claps (taali) and 3 waves (kh...
+Watch a Live Demonstration of Rudra Taal The Structure and Characteristics of Rudra Taal Rudra Taal Details at a Glance Beats (Matra) 11 Divisions (Vibhag) 11 (Pa...